faust64/highwaytohell/README.md

 started inotify on Thu Aug 10 14:26:01 UTC 2017
 ```

+FIXME: resolving NSs in charge for a zone, we have a
+       `SELECT fqdn FROM nspools WHERE tag IN ('master', 'backup')`.
+It gives
+       us the pair of nameserver FQDNs to include generating a zone.
+Now note
+       that when your nspool tag name alphabetically succeeds your bkppool tag
+       name, then SELECT would return nameserver FQDNs such as your bkppool
+       would actually be considered to be your nspool, and vice versa.
 DISCUSS: do we need keeping plaintext zones when using DNSSEC?
 DISCUSS: we assume running name server on that worker, we could split it
        so a worker generates (& signs) zones (without necessarily running